fdleak

 Leaked takes a before/after snapshot around the tested function and returns a formatted description of leaked file descriptors.

 Returns the empty string if no leaks are found.
-The caller is responsible for checking runtime.GOOS before calling.
+On unsupported platforms, Leaked returns an error.

 func Snapshot